qingfengxia/cpp_numeric_cast/README.md

 This project (code) is a personal contribution in personal time, it is not a work related/sponsored by my employer.

-Codes in this repository (except for lib in third-party lib) are licensed in Boost library license.
+Codes in this repository (except for lib in third-party lib) are licensed in [Boost Software License](https://www.boost.org/users/license.html).
 It is free for open source and close source project.

 ==Contact==